 As we matured, it became even more clear that the home must be built as a system to complement the ICF walls.
 Too often a choice was made to build using Insulating Concrete Forms for the walls, then to skimp on other crucial areas.
 The road to efficiency and durability for any custom home build doesn’t begin and end with ICF walls; and I became frustrated with the prevailing idea that ICF’s were the “silver bullet” when I occasionally heard that a client was underwhelmed with the performance of their home.
 To address these concerns, we added framing to our scope of work.
 As things progressed, it was necessary to act as a builder and/or consultant on many of our homes, to ensure that crucial details are done right, and the materials choices work together.
 Thus our name change reflected the change to our core business model.

 Building science has been teaching us for years how to do better, but have we been listening?
-I now read a whole lot more than just industry updates; now building science and HVAC design have been added to my knowledge base; and I continue to learn.
-I now know that many builders and architects don’t understand these things as well as they think they do; and cannot be expected to design, specify, and build homes that eliminate thermal bridging, condensation in the walls, and have healthy indoor air.
+I now read a whole lot more than just industry updates; building science and HVAC design have been added to my knowledge base; and I continue to learn from every single home we build.
+I have seen that many building professionals don’t understand these things as well enough to design, specify, and build homes that significantly outperform others, by eliminating thermal bridging, condensation in the walls, and unhealthy indoor air.
 Almost every print that comes across my desk (really, my screen) is lacking in several areas.
 If I build it the way it is drawn, I know there will be problems.
 Unfortunately, doing it right does come at a premium, and that does make R-Value more costly than other ICF installers.
 However, as they say: “Buy the best, and you only cry once”.

 Hi again Jake.
 Our experience working with you was very pleasant and we love the house.
 We were there in November for a month and lost power for a couple of days.
 We used a generator to run the basics but did not use it for the geothermal system.
 Even with no heat the temperature in the house only went down about 2 degrees over the two day period.
 It was very comfortable and we were thrilled.